californi/ExperimentingKube-ZNN2023/README.md

-# For all scenarios (IMPORTANT: ORDER IS CRUCIAL)
+This Code is a customised version of Kubow (https://github.com/ppgia-unifor/kubow), providing experimentations for Adaptive Systems Approaches in SEAMS 2023 (https://conf.researchr.org/home/seams-2023)

-## Cluster configurations - defining cluster (before of all, kubectl and minikube must be installed)
+Cluster configurations - defining cluster (before of all, kubectl and minikube must be installed)

-minikube delete
+- minikube delete
-minikube start --cpus=5 --memory=8192 --vm-driver hyperv --kubernetes-version=v1.16.10
+- minikube start --cpus=5 --memory=8192 --vm-driver hyperv --kubernetes-version=v1.16.10
-# minikube start --cpus=5 --memory=8192 --hyperv-virtual-switch "newNetwork" --vm-driver hyperv --kubernetes-version=v1.16.10
+- minikube start --cpus=5 --memory=8192 --hyperv-virtual-switch "newNetwork" --vm-driver hyperv --kubernetes-version=v1.16.10

+It is necessary an account with plan that there are at least 2500 pulling by day.
 spec:
   containers:
   - name: private-reg-container-name